bigbardwolf/arise/arise-source/index.md

 rss_hide:: "true"
 ---- END ARISE \\ DO NOT MODIFY THIS LINE ---->

-# About
 I am a NetSuite developer with 4+ years of experience in developing account customisations, SDF projects, and providing user support.

-## Experience:
+My experience includes the following:

  - SuiteScript 2.0/2.1
  - SuiteCloud Development Framework